wongd-hub/obsidian-vault/statistics/predictive-modelling/Farrington Flexible Aberration Detection.md

 )
 ```

-This is what the data look like, as well as the seasonal factor
+This is what the data look like, as well as the seasonal factor created.